 It’s Time to Build a Better Emergency Fund

 When most people set out to build an emergency fund, they seem almost resigned to the fact that they’re going to earn almost no interest on the money.
-Most experts will recommend parking your emergency savings in the safety of a savings account, and even a “high-yield” savings account is unlikely to pay much more than 1 percent APY in today’s low-rate environment.
+Most experts recommend parking your emergency savings in the safety of a savings account, although even a “high-yield” savings account is unlikely to pay much more than 1 percent APY in a low-rate environment.
 That probably won’t even be enough to keep pace with inflation.

-While a savings account should be part of your emergency financial strategy, it’s not the only way to make it work.
+While a savings account should be part of your emergency financial strategy, it’s not the only way to make such a strategy work.
 Here’s how to build a better emergency fund.

-Savings accounts are generally used for emergencies because the money is liquid and accessible, allowing you to quickly move the money into checking or even withdraw it as cash from an ATM.
+Savings accounts are generally used for emergencies because the money is liquid and accessible, allowing you to quickly move funds into checking or even withdraw it as cash from an ATM.
 It’s also arguably the safest place for your money: Savings accounts are insured by the FDIC, and there’s no risk that you’ll lose money if the market takes a dive, as long as you stay within their allowed insurance amounts.

 Three to four weeks’ worth of expenses isn’t enough for an emergency fund.
 You can augment your savings with the help of an investment account, which allows you to see a higher potential return than with a savings account.
-Use a taxable account, rather than a retirement account like an IRA, so that I can withdraw money without incurring a penalty.
-I invest a set amount in an all-market index fund, and as the market gains, my emergency fund grows.
+Use a taxable account, rather than a retirement account like an IRA, so that you can withdraw money without incurring a penalty.
+Invest a set amount in an all-market index fund, and as the market gains, your emergency fund grows.
 If you consistently invest, such as on a monthly basis, the account will continue growing.

 Of course, the big risk with this approach is that the market could be on the downswing when you need money.
-While the market always goes up in the long-run, in the short term you could end up with savings below a level you are comfortable with.
+While the market always goes up in the long run, in the short term you could end up with savings below your comfort level.
 And if you end up withdrawing some of your capital along with earnings, you’ll lock in losses and miss out on the gains that tend to follow a market correction.

 Finally, keep in mind the tax implications of selling investments in a taxable account.
-If you have an emergency and need the cash right away, you might have to sell investments at a loss, but the good news was that I could at least realize a tax deduction for that loss.
+If you have an emergency and need the cash right away, you might have to sell investments at a loss, but the good news is that you can at least realize a tax deduction for that loss.
 On the other hand, if you sell for gains, you’ll likely have to pay capital gains taxes.
-Focus on selling shares you’ve had for more than a year first, so you are taxed at a more favorable rate.
+Focus on selling first shares you’ve had for more than a year, so that you are taxed at a more favorable rate.

 Also, realize that you can’t get back the time the money spends out of the market.
 You have 60 days to put the money back if you want to make sure it stays within the annual contribution limit.
 It’s a good idea to have another tax-advantaged retirement account like your 401(k), and avoid touching that at all.
 You don’t want to risk your future for today’s emergency.